pesto-students/sector17-N2-theta/README.md

 ### Node Server

-Server: Node JS as Backend code uploaded under "server" folder
+Node JS as Backend code uploaded under "server" folder

 Requirment : NPM and Node setup, and Firebase cli

 ## Clone server

-## How to run the project frontend
+## How to run the project for node server

 - Run `npm install` to install all required project dependencies
 - Run `npm run server` to start project on http://localhost:3001